couleur-tweak-tips/CTT/docs/video/codecguide.md

 **Recording w/ OBS**: `H.264 NVENC` to encode as fast(1) as possible { .annotate }

-1. Even super fast encoding settings can be lossless, NVENC's `P1` Preset which OBS calls "Low quality" is directed at people streaming with a constrained CBR
+1. Even super fast encoding settings can be lossless, NVENC's `P1` Preset which OBS calls "Low quality" in regard to how small it makes the files, which when encoded in CBR directly determines the quality

-**Pre-rendering w/ Smoothie**:  `UTVideo` Decodes as fast as possible for video editing
+**Pre-rendering w/ Smoothie**:  `UTVideo` - to decode the videos as fast as possible when video editing

-**Exporting w/ Voukoder**: `H265 NVENC` + Upscaling(1) Whatever video editor which supports Voukoder this is a great middleground
-{ .annotate }
+**Exporting w/ Voukoder**: `H265 NVENC + Upscaling`(1) inside the many video editors which supports Voukoder { .annotate }

 1. This mentions one of my Voukoder presets that can be installed with my installation script that has an additional filter, which (up)scales to 4K and encode on the fly without needing to encode again with a batch script